 One of the biggest reasons for a negative response to international job candidates is a lack of mutual understanding.
 Some candidates misunderstand or misinterpret culturally-affected requirements and questions.
 This leads to confusion on the company’s side and an inevitable refusal of the employment application.

 Take every language and country-specific requirement into consideration before applying for international work.
-If you play your cards right, you can easily land a job abroad.
+If you play your cards right, you can easily land a job abroad with international employers.
 From there, it’s simple to really develop your professional career somewhere far away.